Frieda Schoenhofer’s second journey of discovery

 Alien Noise Corporation (2018)

-Available Kindle, EPUB, PDF and paperback
+Available Kindle and in paperback

 Inspired by her success in reversing the effects of an exorcism Frieda attempts to raise the dead.
 Her intention is revenge, but after a chance encounter she comes to believe there may be other benefits to immortality.